Small School - Big City . . . Bigger

 independent judgment and professional standards.
 They also allow

-you to explore all forms of media - broadcast, print, online,
+you to work across the various media platforms - broadcast, print,

-visual, audio, social, etc. - to broaden employment
+online, visual, audio, social, etc. - to broaden your employment

 Involvement is key to post-graduate